 Will Donald Trump’s presidency effect UK energy?

-With Donald Trump’s recent rise to presidency, it seems the whole world are speculating what it would mean for the global economy.
+With Donald Trump’s recent rise to the presidency, it seems as if the whole world are currently speculating what it would mean for the global economy.
 Changes in government focus can have a huge knock on effect to all sorts of worldwide industries and economies, not to mention individual sectors.
-But will Donald Trump’s presidency effect UK energy?
+But will Donald Trump’s presidency affect UK energy?

 Despite the uncertainty of what these new changes could mean for the future of energy, The Chief Executive of Dong Energy, Henrik Poulsen, is confident that wind turbines could soon supply the majority of the UK’s electricity.
 As the country’s largest windfarm provider, Dong Energy said it plans to be a ‘global leader’ in renewables after seeking buyers for its North Sea oil and gas business.
 Poulsen cited that the room for additional offshore wind capacity is huge and Dong Energy are keen to play an active role within it.